Income Restricted Apartments

 5. Be Patient

 Once you’ve sent in your application, all that’s left to do is be patient.
-Unfortunately, there never seems to be enough affordable housing units available to keep up with demand.
+Unfortunately, there never seem to be enough affordable housing units available to keep up with demand.
 So, you may be put on a waitlist, even if you qualify.
 But if you remain patient and open-minded about the size and features of the apartment, eventually, you’ll find a place to live.

-hash-markHistory of Income Restricted Apartments
+hash-markHistory of Income-Restricted Apartments

 Affordable housing in the United States first began with the development of the Federal Housing Administration after the Great Depression.
 The first public housing was established in 1937 with the US Housing Act, which sought to increase housing stock for low-income citizens.